wwarthen/RomWBW/Source/Doc/Architecture.md

 returned, otherwise a non-zero error state will be returned.

 The sound chip resolution and its oscillator limit the range and accuracy of the notes played.
-The typically range of the AY-3-8910 is six octaves, Bb2/A#2-A7, where each value is a unique tone.
+The typical range of the AY-3-8910 is six octaves, Bb2/A#2-A7, where each value is a unique tone.
 Values above and below can still be played but each quarter tone step may not result in a note change.